dmostowfi/Discz-Spotify-Script/README.md

 ### 4. Testing

 * Used unittest Python library to run various unit tests in testing.py
-* Created a helper function called api_call_counter to count the number of API calls in a rolling 30-second period.
+* Created a helper function called `api_call_counter` to count the number of API calls in a rolling 30-second period.
+This function creates a queue data structure that holds the timestamps of every API call.
+I chose this DS because enqueuing and dequeing both take constant time (O(1)) and this data structure allows me to easily remove the oldest element (i.e., the older timestamps when more than 30 seconds have passed)
 * Also manually tested using print statements, such as tracking the results of api_call_counter and measuring the final length of artist_data.

-"If I had more time" sidenote #5: Additional unit tests I would have run include:
+"If I had more time" sidenote #6: Additional unit tests I would have run include:
 * simulating receiving 429 response code and testing behavior on `get_genres`, `get_categories`, `get_niche_genres`, and `add_artists` (separately and together)
 * confirm insertion into `artist_data` dictionary (did so manually instead)
 * simulate token expiration